KohaILS/koha-manual-zh-cn/source/administration.rst

 .. _edit-framework-fields-and-subfields-label:

 Edit framework fields and subfields
-^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Frameworks are made up of MARC fields (tags) and subfields.

+Edit a MARC field
+'''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''

 To make edits to a MARC **field** click on Actions then 'Edit' to the right of the field

 |image189|

 -  Each field has a tag (which is the MARC tag) that is uneditable

 -  The 'Label for lib' is what will show in the staff client if you have :ref:`advancedMARCeditor` set to display labels

 -  The 'Label for OPAC' is what will show on the MARC view in the OPAC

 -  If you check 'Repeatable' then the field will have an icon next to it allowing you to add multiples of that tag

-   -  If you check 'Mandatory' the record cannot be saved unless you have a value assigned to tag.
+-  If you check 'Mandatory' the record cannot be saved unless the field has a value.
 A 'Required' flag will display as a prompt

+-  If you check 'Important', the field will generate a warning if it is not filled, but unlike 'Mandatory', you will still be able to save your record nonetheless

 -  If you add default values for indicators here these will be pre-filled to save time when cataloguing but can still be edited if required

-   -  'Authorized value' is where you define an :ref:`authorized value <authorized-values-label>` pull down list for your catalogers
+-  'Authorized value' is where you define an :ref:`authorized value
+   <authorized-values-label>` pull down list for your catalogers

+   **Note**

+   The authorized value option at field level does not work.

+Edit a MARC subfield
+'''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''

-To edit the **subfields** associated with the tag, click Actions then 'Subfields' to the right of the tag on the framework field list.
+To edit the **subfields** associated with the tag, click 'Actions' then 'Edit subfields' to the right of the tag on the framework field list.
 Each subfield has its own tab which contains three sections - Basic constraints, Advanced constraints and Other options.

--  For each subfield you can set the following basic constraint values
+-  For each subfield you can set the following basic constraint options

    |image190|